cosmos/cosmos/GOVERNANCE_DOC.md

     if !correctlyFormatted(txDeposit) then
       throw

     else
+      if !exists(txVote.proposalID) OR

+         // Throws if
+         // proposalID does not exist

+        throw

+      else
         retrieve initProcedureNumber from txVote.ProposalID
         retrieve initProcedure from initProcedureNumber // get procedure that was active when vote opened

-      if !exists(txVote.proposalID) OR
-         !initProcedure.OptionSet.includes(txVote.Option) OR
+        if  !initProcedure.OptionSet.includes(txVote.Option) OR
             !isValid(txVote.ValidatorPubKey) then

           // Throws if
-         // proposalID does not exists OR if
           // Option is not in Option Set of procedure that was active when vote opened OR if
           // ValidatorPubKey is not the GovPubKey of a current validator

           throw

         else
            retrieve votersList from txVote.ProposalID

            if sender is in votersList under txVote.ValidatorPubKey then
             // sender has already voted with the Atoms bonded to ValidatorPubKey

             throw

            else
             retrieve proposal from txVote.ProposalID
             retrieve InitTotalVotingPower from txVote.ProposalID

             if  (proposal.VotingStartBlock < 0) OR
                 (CurrentBlock > proposal.VotingStartBlock + initProcedure.VotingPeriod) OR
                 (proposal.VotingStartBlock < lastBondingBlock(sender, txVote.ValidatorPubKey) OR
                 (proposal.VotingStartBlock < lastUnbondingBlock(sender, txVote.ValidatorPubKey) OR
                 (proposal.Category AND proposal.Votes['Yes']/InitTotalVotingPower >= 2/3) then

                 // Throws if
                 // Vote has not started OR if
                 // Vote had ended OR if
                 // sender bonded Atoms to ValidatorPubKey after start of vote OR if
                 // sender unbonded Atoms from ValidatorPubKey after start of vote OR if
                 // proposal is urgent and special condition is met, i.e. proposal is accepted and closed

               throw

             else
               // sender can vote, check if sender == validator and add sender to voter list

               if (sender is not equal to GovPubKey that corresponds to txVote.ValidatorPubKey)
-              // Here, sender is not the validator whose PubKey is txVote.ValidatorPubKey
+                // Here, sender is not the Governance PubKey of the validator whose PubKey is txVote.ValidatorPubKey

                 if sender does not have bonded Atoms to txVote.ValidatorPubKey then throw

                 else
                   if txVote.ValidatorPubKey is not in votersList under txVote.ValidatorPubKey then
                     // Validator has not voted already

                     if exists(MinusesList[txVote.ValidatorPubKey]) then
                       // a minus already exists for this validator's PubKey, increase minus
                       // by the amount of Atoms sender has bonded to ValidatorPubKey

                       MinusesList[txVote.ValidatorPubKey] += sender.bondedAmountTo(txVote.ValidatorPubKey)

                     else
                       // a minus does not already exist for this validator's PubKey, initialise minus
                       // at the amount of Atoms sender has bonded to ValidatorPubKey

                       MinusesList[txVote.ValidatorPubKey] = sender.bondedAmountTo(txVote.ValidatorPubKey)

                   else
                     // Validator has already voted
                     // Reduce option count chosen by validator by sender's bonded Amount

                     retrieve validatorOption from votersList using txVote.ValidatorPubKey
                     proposal.Votes['validatorOption'] -= sender.bondedAmountTo(txVote.ValidatorPubKey)

                   // increase Option count chosen by sender by bonded Amount proposal.Votes['txVote.Option'] += sender.bondedAmountTo(txVote.ValidatorPubKey)

               else
                 // sender is the validator whose PubKey is txVote.ValidatorPubKey

                 retrieve initialVotingPower from InitVotingPowerList using txVote.ValidatorPubKey

                 if retrieve fails then
                   throw

                 else
                   if exists(MinusesList[txVote.ValidatorPubKey]) then
                     // a minus exists for this validator's PubKey, decrease vote of validator by minus

                     proposal.Votes['txVote.Option'] += (initialVotingPower - MinusesList[txVote.ValidatorPubKey])

                   else
                     // a minus does not exist for this validator's PubKey, validator votes with full voting power

                     proposal.Votes['txVote.Option'] += initialVotingPower

               add sender to votersList under txVote.ValidatorPubKey
 ```

 ### Punishment for non-voting